Today I’m sharing a list of tips for taking toddlers to Disneyland.

 If you’re anything like me, you’ll want to grab a family photo at the castle before it gets crowded.
 One of my most sociopathic traits is that I like to get pictures RIGHT AWAY on trips, etc because then I don’t stress about it the rest of the day.

-Beeline it for Fantasyland right away and go on as many rides as possible before it gets crowded.
+If you start Disneyland, head to Fantasyland right away and go on as many rides as possible before it gets crowded.
 This was the perfect way to kick the day off on a high note.
 The lines were minimal at that hour and the girls were on cloud nine as we rushed from ride to ride.
 Also, Fantasyland is a great place to start because there’s no height limit for most of the rides there.

 This was particularly helpful during Emmie’s nap.
 She went down around 1pm and the fan helped keep her cool while we walked her around.
 I’d also add here: portable sound machine for stroller naps.
 Ours is broken but it would have definitely come in handy.